tamas-csanyi-cgi/bonnie/README.md

 ### Angular frontend

-This application will have an angular frontend to manage the orderings.
+This application has an angular frontend to manage the orderings.
+A web domain has been registered for Bonnie deployment on https://bonnee.eu/

+### Jenkins & Docker

+To make the process of *development -> deploy* faster, easier and automatic we use a continuous integration tool **Jenkins** and containerization platform **Docker**.
+Both Jenkins and Docker have been installed on our remote server which can be accessed on [https://bonnee.eu/ci/](https://bonnee.eu/ci/) or via SSH CLI.
+For more information on Jenkins and Docker setup read the corresponding document in the docs folder.

-# Building & Running the application
+# Building & Running the application locally

 First, start the zookeeper, and kafka services that is described in the ```doc/runKafka.txt``` file.